TIM-Lab/Portable-VeryLowField-Relaxometry/README.md

 This repository provides example code to visualize in vivo data acquired with the single-sided NMR device from an animal study, as well as the code to simulate the B0 characteristics of the single-sided NMR relaxometry device.

-For the in vivo analysis code, the pytnt package is required.
-Install it using: pip install pytnt or visit https://pypi.org/project/pytnt/

 For the simulation code, run "Fig4_Simulations_singleSided_magnet_TIM.py".
 Make sure to install all dependencies with their specified versions using "requirements.txt".
 Note that this code requires the magpylib package to run (more information: https://magpylib.readthedocs.io/en/stable/).
 The code was tested on Python 3.11.

+For the in vivo analysis code, run "Fig8_Invivo_singleSided_magnet_TIM.ipynb".
+The pytnt package is required.
+Install it using: pip install pytnt or visit https://pypi.org/project/pytnt/

 ## Contact